 The submit button is a tile, which you would edit in “Elements > Tiles.”

-There are two footer blocks.
-One is visible at desktop/laptop widths and one at tablet/phone.
-Use the View Mode options to see them both.
+The footer block has 3 columns.
+The right and left columns have the two other menus show in Elements > Menus.
 Edit the menu module with “seniors, weddings and lifestyle” and make sure they connect to the galleries you want.
-The “read the blog, contact and back to top” links should work, although you can edit the text of each item if you want.
+The “read the blog, contact and back to top” links should work out of the box, although you can edit the text of each item if you want.

 The social icon links are in a graphics module.
 Edit the module, click on each item and paste in your own social links.